NVIDIA/spark-rapids/docs/dev/shimplify.md

 version-range-with-exceptions directories such as `src/main/311until340-non330db` are deprecated and will be removed soon as a result of the conversion to the new structure.

-`shimplify` changes the way the source code is shared among Shims by using an explicit lexicographically sorted list of `buildver` property values in a source-code level comment instead of the shared directories.
+`shimplify` changes the way the source code is shared among shims by using an explicit lexicographically sorted list of `buildver` property values in a source-code level comment instead of the shared directories.